datenstrom/yellow/README.md

 Copy all files to your web server hosting.
 Open your website in a browser, that's it!

-Installation requirements are Apache, mod_rewrite and PHP 5.3.
+Installation requirements are Apache, mod_rewrite, PHP 5.3 and multibyte support.

 Need help?
 Have a question?
 ---------------------------